Pornography addiction: signs, causes, and statistics

 What are the potential causes of pornography addiction?

-Porn addiction develops due to a complex interplay of factors.
-The potential causes of pornography addiction are listed below.
+The potential causes of pornography addiction develop due to a complex interplay of factors which are listed below.

 - Ease of access: The increased accessibility of sexually explicit material on the internet makes it easier to view endless pages of adult content with the click of a button.
 Moreover, the anonymity provided by the web enables compulsive behaviors to thrive in secrecy.